MegamanXD/BaseConversion/README.md

 # BaseConversion
-A beginner project that converts any base among Binary, Decimal, Octal, Hexadecimal to the remaining bases.
+A beginner project that converts any base among Binary, Decimal, Octal, Hexadecimal to the remaining bases. (from Intro to Computer Systems and Platform Technologies course)
-It's a project from an assignment.